MOVEMENT MATTERS

 vision. learning. integration. transformation.

-The Learning and Action Circles (LACs) provide a great opportunity for our ROC DC team, including myself, to hone in on specific skills sets that are central to our work in an intimate setting led by Movement Matters, and accompanied by fellow regional organizers who understand our challenges and strengths.
-My favorite part is the ongoing opportunity to continue to make new connections, and grow stronger bonds with other organizers and other organizations with similar goals and missions.
+The Learning and Action Circles (LACs) provide a great opportunity for our ROC DC team, including myself, to hone in on specific skills sets that are central to our work in an intimate setting curated and accompanied by Movement Matters, with the participation of fellow regional organizers who understand our challenges and strengths.
+My favorite part is the ongoing opportunity to continue to make new connections, and grow stronger bonds with other organizers and organizations with similar goals and missions.

 Technical Assistance & Training Alumni.